 Creating new drink recipes is a lot of fun.
 Once you have the perfect mix, the next step is to give your new creation a name.
 The name gives the drink its final character, adds to its appeal, and can attract attention to it among thousands of other recipes.

-There are many reasons why a bartender chooses a specific name for the cocktails they create.
-To give you inspiration and spark your creativity, let's explore some of the common approaches to cocktail names.
+There are many reasons why a mixologist chooses a specific name for the cocktails they create.
+To give you inspiration and spark your creativity, here are some common approaches to cocktail names.

 01 of 06